SEND - Local Offer

 - We can write social stories for children if transition is potentially going to be difficult.

 - When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits if necessary.

 - We liaise closely with staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.

 What is your approach to teaching children with SEN?
 What adaptation are made to the curriculum and the learning environment?

-We are an inclusive school; we welcome and celebrate diversity.
+We are inclusive schools; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.
 We believe that quality-first teaching has the greatest impact on improving pupil’s attainment and enabling them to narrow the gap between their attainment and the age-related expectation.
 Therefore the SENCo, class teacher and support staff work closely together to review whole-class teaching and ensure that this meets the needs of all learners in the class.
 We ensure that pupil’s targets are meaningful, relevant, and regularly reviewed.
 These targets are reflected in the teacher’s planning.
 We also recognise that children with SEN need a curriculum that is additional to and different to that of their peers, so in addition to quality-first teaching, pupils with SEN might require